 Sweet Baby #2 – 2006

 In 2008, our dear friends invited us to join them for a week in Grand Haven, Michigan.
 We have gone back every summer since then.
 It’s like a second home to us.

 There was a time in my 20s when I took riding lessons with one of my best friends.
-When my daughters were young, I volunteered in the spring and fall of one year with an organization that taught underprivileged kids how to groom and ride horses.
+When my daughters were young, I volunteered with an organization that taught at-risk kids how to groom and ride horses.

 In the fall of 2013, I was offered the opportunity to be Shelley Shepard Gray’s assistant.
-Read more about how we got connected here.
+I worked with her through 2020.
+Read more about how we got connected here..

 Life’s obstacles can be overwhelming at times, and our family values vacation and experiences as a way to recharge together.
 We love Walt Disney World, and Tinker Bell is my favorite character.